 And the laughter healed me.
 The more shows I did, the more I healed.
 The more I wrote the more I healed.

-Now I’ve come to see that my childhood and illness were the best things to happen to me.
-Not the worst.
+I see my childhood and illnesses as the best things to happen to me.
 They made me who I am today.
 They gave me the courage to unapologetically be me.
 They gave me an inner strength I would have never known possible.
 I still have fear, but there are few things that truly scare me.